huaminghuangtw/Second-Brain/Self-talk.md

-- Don’t say something to yourself that you wouldn’t say to someone else.
+- Don't say something to yourself that you wouldn't say to someone else.